 =WrapStack(instance_data_table, recalculate_instances, action)

 Each WrapStack function is associated with an instance data table in a designated cell range.
 The format of this table is described under Definitions above.

 If you don’t specify a valid cell range, the conversion will fail.

-If you want to execute all the formulas, WrapLinks, etc for each instance already during the bulk operation, set the recalculate_instances option to True.
-This will make the bulk operation considerably slower than if you allow this to happen the next time each wrap instance is opened.
+If you want to execute all the formulas, WrapLinks, etc for each wrap already during the bulk operation, set the recalculate_instances option to True.
+This will make the bulk operation considerably slower than if you allow this to happen the next time each wrap is opened.

 The default is False.

 Select the bulk operation to be performed using an integer 1-3:

 The default is 1.

 When WrapStack processing is complete, the WrapStack function returns the job id.